East Side Yoga Edinburgh

 Ailith Anderson

-Ailith’s teaching style is no-nonsense, but compassionate.
-In her classes, she prioritises precise instructions, while also leaving space for self-inquiry, and this enables students of all levels to feel confident and supported in their own personal practice.
+Ailith’s teaching style is a fun, educational combination of both Vinyasa and Hatha yoga styles.
+Ailith loves giving precise instructions, while also leaving space for self-inquiry and discovery, this enables students of all levels to feel confident and supported in their own personal practice.

-While Ailith maintains and respects traditional yogic values, she also regularly looks beyond the yoga mat in search of science-lead movement disciplines and mindfulness techniques.
-She bakes these into her teaching to form modern, dynamic and anatomically intelligent practices that leave plenty of room for a fun and satisfying class.
+While Ailith maintains and respects traditional yogic values, she also regularly looks beyond the yoga mat in search of other movement disciplines and mindfulness techniques.
+She bakes these into her teaching to form modern, dynamic and anatomically considered practices that leave plenty of room for a fun and satisfying class.

 Ailith views movement as a puzzle which she is fascinated to explore.
 She is always learning and is open to discovering new methods of teaching that can continue to make her classes practical and beneficial to students in and out of the yoga classroom.